 Independent calculator.
-Not a lender, broker, or financial advisor.
-Learn about pre-approval
+Not a lender, broker, or NMLS-licensed mortgage professional.
+Disclaimer

 Enter your income, debts, credit score, and down payment.
 See your maximum pre-approval amount and your comfortable affordability number side by side.
+Anchored to live Freddie Mac PMMS rates, FHFA / HUD loan limits, and the CFPB Ability-to-Repay framework.
 No email required.
 No lender upsell.
 Just the math.

 Your Financial Details